<?xml version="1.0" encoding="UTF-8"?>

 <ul>

-<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Evidence of unpermitted additions</span></li>
+<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">You have minimal assets</span></li>

-<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Foundation or drainage issues</span></li>
+<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">You rent or do not own real estate</span></li>

-<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Neighborhood nuisances</span></li>
+<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">You are comfortable with the probate process</span></li>

-<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">HOA litigation</span></li>
+<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">You do not need privacy regarding your estate</span></li>

 </ul>